100 Demon Dialogues is a collection of comics for anyone who deals with a little voice in their head that says “you’re no good.”

 everyone experiences self-doubt and inner judgement at some point in their lives.
 100 Demon Dialogues is a humorous, heartfelt book full of conversations between me and my pesky Inner Critic, all designed to demystify where this voice comes from and why on earth it’s so hard on us all.

-The book is very nearly sold out!
-If your local library doesn’t have a copy, I’d recommend grabbing one from Powell’s, or finding your nearest local establishment on IndieBound.
-(A local comic shop may be able to get it for you, too!)
+The second printing of the book has arrived!
+This means you can grab a copy directly from my shop, or check and see if your local library carries it!
+If you’d like to support another indie bookstore, find your nearest local establishment on IndieBound.
+(A comic shop may be able to get it for you, too!)
 Digital editions are available on Amazon, iBooks, and Gumroad.

-You can still buy delightful demon plushies, postcards, stickers, and prints of any entry
+You can also buy delightful demon plushies, postcards, stickers, and prints of any entry

 in my online shop.